danchoi/practicing-ruby-kindle/README.md

 ### Known issues

-* iframes and images need to be fixed.
+* iframes on the web version are not displayed in the Kindle edition.